curblr/curblr-spec/README.md

 # Potential future enhancements
 * **External referencing for designated periods**: Extend [TimeSpan](TimeSpans.md) to allow arbitrarily designated periods (e.g. "Snow Emergency" or "School Days") to be specifically defined via a static or dynamic (API) referencing system.

-* **Cross-jurisdictional allowed use mapping**: A mechanism to establish defaults and translate [restrictions](Restriction.md) (which are locally defined in their meaning) into a standardized, cross-jurisdictional list of activities.
-This would, for example, allow automated interpretation of local restrictions to determine where activities like passenger loading could take place.
+* **Cross-jurisdictional allowed use mapping**: A mechanism to establish defaults and translate [Regulations](Regulations.md) (which are locally defined in their meaning) into a standardized, cross-jurisdictional list of activities.
+This would, for example, allow automated interpretation of local regulations to determine where activities like passenger loading could take place.